 - Amazon HQ - Vulcan Blocks 44, 45, 52e

 - Alibaba Asia Headquarters - Visitor Center

 - Nike World Headquarters

 This architectural firm’s headquarters is a noteworthy endeavor in that they achieved the first ever Living Building Certified (LBC) building in California and have also achieved LEED CI v4 Platinum certification.
 The firm invested in the City of Sacramento relocating its office in a high-performance adaptive reuse of an existing structure that reflects its firm’s core values of inspiration, stewardship and regeneration.

-Glumac performed full mechanical, electrical and plumbing design as well as lighting and energy analysis.
-The use of photovoltaics on the rooftop accomplished the building’s net-zero energy use.
-Net-zero water use was achieved through utilizing on-site rainfall capture, internal gray water recycling and composting toilets.
+Glumac performed full MEP engineering as well as lighting design and energy analysis.
+The use of photovoltaics on the rooftop accomplished the building’s net zero energy use.
+Net zero water use was achieved through utilizing on-site rainfall capture, internal gray water recycling and composting toilets.

 The goal is for this project was be an example for others exemplifying what upgrades can be made in similar office building to create a positive impact on our environment.
 The 1970’s building has been fully renovated creating an open collaborative workspace environment.